Anas-Alhariri/Python-NoteWebApplication/README.md

 Python - Flask's web application

-This web app is published to Heruku for testing purposes.
+This web app is published to HerokuApp for testing purposes.
 You may access it on the following link: https://python-notes-web-app.herokuapp.com/